cfkubo/dbmigrate.ai/README.md

 ## Working with API's for bluk conversion

-The API provides a way to convert Oracle stored procedures to PostgreSQL programmatically.
+The API provides a way to convert Oracle SQL to PostgreSQL PSQL.
 It's a two-step process:

 ### 1. Upload SQL file for conversion